learnk8s/learnk8s.io/src/yaml-validation/content.md

 2 tests, 1 passed, 0 warnings, 1 failure
 ```

-_If you are wondering whether you can publish policy bundles to the docker hub, unfortunately, it is not yet one of the supported registries._
+_Unfortunately, DockerHub is not yet one of the supported registries._

-However, if you are using Azure container registry or running your own docker distribution, you are in luck.
+However, if you are using [Azure Container Registry (ACR)](https://azure.microsoft.com/en-us/services/container-registry/) or running your container registry, you might be in luck.

-The artifact format is the [same](https://www.openpolicyagent.org/docs/latest/bundles) as used by Open Policy Agent (OPA) bundles which makes it possible to use conftest to run tests from existing OPA bundles.
+The [artefact format is the same as used by Open Policy Agent (OPA) bundles](https://www.openpolicyagent.org/docs/latest/bundles) which makes it possible to use conftest to run tests from existing OPA bundles.

 You can find out more about [sharing policies and other features of conftest on the official website](https://www.conftest.dev).